automl/neps/docs/reference/search_algorithms/prior.md

     - **Less exploration**: By focusing on these regions, the optimizer _might_ miss out on other regions that could potentially be better.
     - **Bad priors**: If the Prior is not a good representation of the search space, the optimizer might deliver suboptimal results, compared to a search without Priors.

-In the following, we will discuss the Neps-optimizers that use Priors.
+In the following, we will discuss the NePS-optimizers that use Priors.

 ## Optimizers using Priors

 ### 1 `PiBO`

-`PiBO` (see [Paper](https://arxiv.org/pdf/2204.11051)) is an extension of [Bayesian Optimization (BO)](../search_algorithms/bayesian_optimization.md) that uses a specific `acquisition function` that incorporates Priors, by including a `Prior-factor` that decays over time.
+`PiBO` (see [paper](https://arxiv.org/pdf/2204.11051)) is an extension of [Bayesian Optimization (BO)](../search_algorithms/bayesian_optimization.md) that uses a specific `acquisition function` that incorporates Priors, by including a `Prior-factor` that decays over time.
 This way, the optimizer first relies on the Prior knowledge, before shifting focus to the data acquired during the optimization process.
 The altered acquisition function takes this form:

 $$\boldsymbol{x}_n\in \underset{\boldsymbol{x}\in\mathcal{X}}{\operatorname{argmax}}\alpha(\boldsymbol{x},\mathcal{D}_n)\pi(\boldsymbol{x})^{\beta/n}$$